Running with your thoughts

 'Don't blame the thoughts - it's our reaction to them'

-***see also new advice column discussion - Recovery page
+***see also new Advice Column discussion - Recovery page

 'The panic IS the problem, I just cannot do it any more' Back cover testimony - Nick Watts